 Victim Advocate Program

 The Victim Advocate Program provides advocacy to victims of crime.
-An advocate is on call 24 hours a day to respond to FSU students who are victimized, or any other person who is victimized on our campus.
+An advocate is on call 24 hours a day to respond to FSU students who are victimized, or others who are victimized on our campus.
 Services offered include emotional support, instructor notification, referrals, and educational programming for our campus community.
-(See http://victimadvocate.fsu.edu.)

 Graduate Student Resources